FAQ’s on Spinal Decompression Therapy

 What is the Cost of Decompression and does Insurance cover it?

 Consider the cost for 20 treatments at $125 per treatment totaling $2,500, which is incredibly reasonable considering the cost and recovery associated with back surgery.
-The result is a healed lower back without permanent surgical damage.
-As a rule, health insurance carriers do not pay for lumbar decompression therapy.
+The result is a healed back without permanent surgical damage.
+As a rule, health insurance carriers do not pay for spinal decompression therapy.
 Make sure to ask us how it is handled with your particular insurance plan.

-The Bottom Line on Lumbar Decompression Therapy
+The Bottom Line on Spinal Decompression Therapy